Configure agr.toml — Tools, Sources, and Syncing¶

 per tool.
 Override detection with --tools:

-Sources define where agr fetches remote skills from.
+Sources define where agr fetches remote resources (skills and ralphs) from.
 The default source is GitHub:

 Adding a Custom Source¶

-To fetch skills from a self-hosted Git server:
+To fetch resources from a self-hosted Git server:

 The URL template uses {owner} and {repo} placeholders, which are filled from